davep/textual-canvas/docs/source/guide.md

 ### Sizing

-When [creating it][textual_canvas.canvas.Canvas] you provide a width and a height of the canvas in "pixels" Note that these values are the dimensions of the canvas that the "pixels" are drawn on, not the size of the widget; the widget itself is sized using all the normal Textual styling and geometry rules.
+When [creating it][textual_canvas.canvas.Canvas] you provide a width and a height of the canvas in "pixels".
+Note that these values are the dimensions of the canvas that the "pixels" are drawn on, not the size of the widget;
+the widget itself is sized using all the normal Textual styling and geometry rules.

 To illustrate, here are two `Canvas` widgets, one where the widget is bigger than the canvas, and one where the canvas is bigger than the widget: